tglanz/tglanz.github.io/content/intro-to-ai/logic.md

 ## Inference

-A commonly, sound rule that is used to derive sentences is known as **Modus \alphaonens** rule:
+A commonly, sound rule that is used to derive sentences is known as **Modus Ponens** rule:

 $$
     \frac{\alpha \Rightarrow \beta, \alpha}{\beta}